-Or of flour.
+And of flour.

-Or of butter, here in large lumps.
+And of butter, here in large lumps.

-Or of seafood, here with rays.
+And of seafood, here with rays.

 But we've come to buy a home, haven't we?
 Here's Garden City, built by Mayfair Morocco, a company with projects in Casablanca and Tangier as well as several here in Marrakesh.